SilasX/YouTubeAPI/README.md

 #### Installation

-Set up a virtual environment
+Clone the repo, and set up a virtual environment from the root directory:

     virtualenv venv
     . ./venv/bin/activate